CPL Elmer F. Park

 Here's the information I've been able to compile thus far.
 Note that anything that is either speculative or not properly sourced will be in italics.

-Corporal Elmer F. Park was attached to the 894th TD (Tank Destroyer) Battalion, 5th Army.
+Corporal Elmer F. Park served in Charlie Co., 894th TD (Tank Destroyer) Battalion, 5th Army.

 1940 Census shows the Park Family living at 6620 NW F.E.C.
 Canal Road.
 Can anyone help me relate that to present street names?
 Other addresses on that census page list the "S.A.L.
 Hotel Quarters, which I suspect stands for Seaboard Air Lines RR.)